 - 2 cups (336 g) semi-sweet chocolate chips

-- Using a mixer with a paddle attachment, cream butter and sugar until light and fluffy (3 to 5 minutes).
+- Using a stand mixer fitted with the paddle attachment, cream the butter and sugar on medium-high speed until light and fluffy (3-5 minutes).

-- Reduce mixing speed and add the egg.
-Then, add vanilla and food coloring, continuing to mix until incorporated.
+- Scrape the sides of the bowl if necessary.
+Reduce mixing speed and add the egg, vanilla, and food coloring*.
+Continue mixing until fully incorporated.

-- Let cool a few minutes before transferring to a wire rack to cool completely.
+- Allow the cookies to cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.

 Did you make this recipe?